 The surgery is performed under a general anesthetic and takes about an hour.
 After the procedure, you will wear a compressive garment that will help control the swelling.
 Most swelling will be gone within 2 weeks, but it may take 6 to 8 weeks for all the swelling to go down.
 During the first two weeks you will need to refrain from any vigorous activity, and you will need to limit extreme leg motions such as jogging or sports for about 6 weeks.

 Placement of body implants is real surgery.
 Before you decide, it’s important to learn about any possible complications, even though they are rare.
-These will be fully explained to you during your private consultation with Dr. Bowman.
+These will be fully explained to you during your private consultation.
 At that time, you will have an opportunity for a careful and complete discussion of your options and what is involved.
 You will benefit from asking all your questions and browsing through our photographs.